-Some people with bipolar disorder use alcohol or illegal drugs to try and take away their pain and distress.
-Both have well-known harmful physical and social effects, and they're not a substitute for effective treatment and good healthcare.
+Some people with bipolar disorder use alcohol or illegal drugs to try to take away their pain and distress.
+Both have well-known harmful physical and social effects and are not a substitute for effective treatment and good healthcare.

 Avoiding alcohol and illegal drugs is an important part of recovery from episodes of manic, hypomanic or depressive symptoms, and can help you gain stability.

 Read more about alcohol misuse and drug misuse.

 Money and benefits

-A range of benefits are available to people with bipolar disorder who cannot work as a result of their mental illness.
+A range of benefits is available to people with bipolar disorder who cannot work as a result of their mental illness.
 These may include: